Abstract:

 The book

 Ethnology, which was translated by Lin Shu and Wei Yi, marked the beginning of the introduction of Western ethnology into China.
-It is of significance both for the study of Chinese ethnology history and Lin Shu’s translation, however, Lin Shu’s translation of this work is yet to be explored.
+It is of significance both for the study of Chinese ethnology history and Lin Shu’s translation.
+However, Lin Shu’s translation of this work is yet to be explored.
 This paper firstly explores Lin Shu’s motivations and the generation of the translation, and then analyzes the translation of